mido/mido/README.rst

 Developed for Python 2.7 and 3.2.
 Tested on Ubuntu 13.04 and Mac OS X 10.7.5, but should run on whatever PortMidi is ported to.

-If you want to use message ports, you need need to install `PortMidi
+If you want to use message ports, you need to install `PortMidi
 <http://sourceforge.net/p/portmedia/wiki/portmidi/>`_.
 Mido loads
 libportmidi.so / .dll on demand when you open a port or call one of the I/O functions like `mido.input_names()`.
 The wrapper module is